Balance disorders

 • Dizziness accompanied by visual disturbances or shortness of breath

-• Balance disorders that occur in the context of an infection
+• Balance disorders that occur as part of an infection

-• Vertigo that always occurs with certain head movements
+• Dizziness that always occurs with certain head movements

 Romberg test and Unterberger test for balance disorders